Study program variant Time4ING (SaG)

 At a glance

-For: Students, new students, prospective students, schoolchildren
+For: Students, first-year students, prospective students, school pupils

-Joint project SaG – Study of adapted speed
+Joint Project – Study of Adapted Speed

 Location: RheinMain University of Applied Sciences